-RECONSTRUCTING A CITY THAT SURVIVED ISIS: HOW G4S CONTRIBUTES TO THE REBUILDING OF IRAQ
+RECONSTRUCTING A CITY THAT SURVIVED ISIS: HOW G4S CONTRIBUTED TO THE REBUILDING OF IRAQ - JulY 2018 to June 2019.

 Iraq has been decimated by four decades of war, dictatorship, invasion and instability.